CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope, lists specific capabilities and resources, provides explicit trigger guidance with natural keywords, and even includes scope exclusions to reduce conflict risk.
-It uses proper third-person voice throughout and covers both the 'what' and 'when' comprehensively.
+This is an excellent skill description that clearly defines its scope, lists specific capabilities and resources, includes explicit 'Use when' triggers with comprehensive natural keywords, and even defines negative boundaries to reduce conflict.
+It uses proper third-person voice throughout and is both detailed and well-organized.

 DimensionReasoningScore